Point72/csp/docs/wiki/concepts/CSP-Graph.md

 ## Anatomy of a `csp.graph`

-To reiterate, csp.graph methods are called in order to construct the graph and are only executed before the engine is run. csp.graph methods don't do anything special, they are essentially regular python methods, but they can be defined to accept inputs and generate outputs similar to csp.nodes.
+To reiterate, `csp.graph` methods are called in order to construct the graph and are only executed before the engine is run.
+`csp.graph` methods don't do anything special, they are essentially regular python methods, but they can be defined to accept inputs and generate outputs similar to `csp.nodes`.
-This is solely used for type checking. csp.graph methods can be created to encapsulate components of a graph, and can be called from other csp.graph methods in order to help facilitate graph building.
+This is solely used for type checking.
+`csp.graph` methods can be created to encapsulate components of a graph, and can be called from other `csp.graph` methods in order to help facilitate graph building.

 Simple example: